Eurus-J-Zhang/ProjectExperience/VoiceMaze/README.md

 # An introduction to this program

 This is a group project for developing a maze with voice control.
-The character moves in terms of the sound amplitude from user input.
-We practice the following interactions

-● Sound Control
-● Keyboard Input
-● Mouse Click
-● Timer
+The more detailed description is in the Report.

+My contribution for this group work is to design and develop the interfaces, as well as the transition logic among them.